intel-unesp-mcp/infieri2019-session1/README.md

 ### 1.2 Overview of the Xeon Phi™ hardware architecture ###

-Intel® Xeon Phi™ coprocessors have been designed as a supplement to the Intel Xeon processor family.
+Intel® Xeon Phi™ coprocessors have been designed as a supplement to the Intel Xeon® processor family.
 These computing accelerators feature the MIC (Many Integrated Core) architecture, which enables fast and energy-efficient execution of High Performance Computing (HPC) applications utilizing massive thread parallelism, vector arithmetic and streamlined memory access.
-The term “Many Integrated Core” is used to distinguish the Intel® Xeon Phi™ product family from the “Multi-Core” family of Intel Xeon processors.
+The term “Many Integrated Core” is used to distinguish the Intel® Xeon Phi™ product family from the “Multi-Core” family of Intel Xeon® processors.

 The Xeon Phi™ card can be thought of as a computer board containing the coprocessor silicon chip with up to 61 cores, their associated caches,